tytydraco/yessleep/out/Something_Monstrous_lives_in_the_River_Thames_Part_1.md

 I knew my plan to get proof was dangerous.

-What I didn't know, though, was that the next night I would come face to face with a horror beyond my understanding or comprehension.
+What I didn't know, though, was that in a few night's time, I would come face to face with a horror beyond my understanding or comprehension.
 One that would almost be the *last* thing I ever saw.